If you are a Provider for individuals in Ross County or are looking to become one, this area is just for you!

 Certification & Training

 Welcome!
-If you, or your agency, are seeking assistance with obtaining certification from the Ohio Department of Disabilities (DODD) and receive referrals from individuals served by the Pioneer Center, please see below,
+If you or your agency, are seeking assistance with obtaining certification from the Ohio Department of Disabilities (DODD) and receiving referrals from individuals served by the Pioneer Center, please see below.

 We have included some easy to use guides to help you through this process in the links below.
 You will want to complete the necessary training prior to starting your DODD application.
 Some of the process takes place on different platforms, so please download and follow the user guides for those steps.